-Ms. McNeese holds a Doctorate of Musical Arts from the University of North Texas.
+Ms. McNeese holds a doctorate of musical arts from the University of North Texas.
 She has recently lectured at Opera America in NY and Spotlight on Opera in Austin, TX, presenting her seminar, “The Singing Athlete.”
 Her interactive lectures and seminars focus on holistic health for opera singers by combining her research in the field of nutrition as a certified Holistic Health Coach and the research presented in her dissertation: “The Shrinking Opera Diva: The impact of sociocultural changes upon the casting of women during the 20th and 21st centuries.”
-During the 2017-2018 academic year, Dr. McNeese joined The University of North Texas and Texas Woman’s University as an adjunct faculty member.
-In addition to teaching Applied Voice, she teaches the Music and Wellness class at Texas Woman’s University.
+During the 2017-2018 academic year, Dr. McNeese joined the University of North Texas and Texas Woman’s University as an adjunct faculty member.
+In addition to teaching applied voice, she teaches the Music and Wellness class at Texas Woman’s University.

-Engagements for 2016-2017 season include her return to Intermountain Opera as Donna Elvira in Don Giovanni, the title role in La Cenerentola with San Diego Opera, The Fox in The Cunning Little Vixen with Opera Santa Barbara and the title character of Savitri with Opera in Concert, in Dallas, Texas.
+Engagements for 2016-2017 season included her return to Intermountain Opera as Donna Elvira in Don Giovanni, the title role in La Cenerentola with San Diego Opera, The Fox in The Cunning Little Vixen with Opera Santa Barbara and the title character of Savitri with Opera in Concert, in Dallas, Texas.
 The 2014-2015 season included her appearance as Angelina in La Cenerentola with Tulsa Opera, covering Venus in Wagner’s Tannhäuser with Lyric Opera of Chicago, and her return to Dallas Opera as Laura in Tchaikovsky’s Iolanta.
 The 2012-2013 season marked her Metropolitan Opera debut in Wagner’s Parsifal.
 Additionally, she made her role debut as Giovanna Seymour in Donizetti’s Anna Bolena with Minnesota Opera and returned to Intermountain Opera as Dorabella.
-In 2012 she made her debut with Dallas Opera and returned to San Francisco Opera and Ravinia Festival as the Zweite Dame in Die Zauberflöte.
+In 2012 she made her debut with Dallas Opera and returned to San Francisco Opera and Ravinia Festival as Zweite Dame in Die Zauberflöte.

 In the 2010-2011 season Lauren McNeese made her role debut as Hansel in Hansel and Gretel with Intermountain Opera followed by her return to Michigan Opera Theater as Cherubino in Le nozze di Figaro.
 Dr. McNeese also appeared at the San Francisco Opera as Wellgunde and Rossweisse in the critically acclaimed production of Der Ring des Nibelungen directed by Francesca Zambello and conducted by Donald Runnicles.
 During the fall of 2010 Dr. McNeese made her debut with the Los Angeles Philharmonic as the mezzo soloist in the dramatic symphony Roméo et Juliette by Hector Berlioz conducted by Charles Dutoit.
 In the 2009-2010 season she appeared with the Ravinia Festival as Cherubino in Le nozze di Figaro, made her Pittsburgh Symphony debut as the mezzo soloist in Mozart’s Requiem under the baton of Manfred Honeck and appeared with the LA Opera as Wellgunde in Der Ring des Nibelungen conducted by James Conlon.

-Other recent engagements have included her debuts with the San Francisco Opera as Wellgunde in Das Rheingold conducted by Donald Runnicles, Arizona Opera as Dorabella in Cosi fan tutte, Opera Company of Philadelphia as L’enfant in L’enfant et les sortilèges and La Ciesca in Gianni Schicchi, Michigan Opera as Stéphano in Roméo et Juliette, and PortOpera as Rosina in Il Barbiere di Siviglia and Stéphano in Roméo et Juliette.
-She has appeared with the Minnesota Opera as Donna Elvira in Don Giovanni, Cherubino in Le nozze di Figaro and Bellino/Teresa in Casanova’s Homecoming by Dominick Argento, the Wolf Trap Opera as Isolier in Le Comte Ory where she was awarded a Shouse Education Career Grant and with the Festival dei Due Mondi in Spoleto Italy as La Ciesca in the reprisal of the critically acclaimed LA Opera production of Gianni Schicchi.
+Other recent engagements have included her debuts with the San Francisco Opera as Wellgunde in Das Rheingold conducted by Donald Runnicles, Arizona Opera as Dorabella in Cosí fan tutte, Opera Company of Philadelphia as L’enfant in L’enfant et les sortilèges and La Ciesca in Gianni Schicchi, Michigan Opera as Stéphano in Roméo et Juliette, and PortOpera as Rosina in Il Barbiere di Siviglia and Stéphano in Roméo et Juliette.
+She has appeared with the Minnesota Opera as Donna Elvira in Don Giovanni, Cherubino in Le nozze di Figaro and Bellino/Teresa in Casanova’s Homecoming by Dominick Argento, the Wolf Trap Opera as Isolier in Le Comte Ory where she was awarded a Shouse Education Career Grant and with the Festival dei Due Mondi in Spoleto, Italy as La Ciesca in the reprisal of the critically acclaimed LA Opera production of Gianni Schicchi.
 In concert Dr. McNeese has appeared with the Toronto Symphony as the mezzo soloist in Mozart’s C Minor Mass conducted by Helmuth Rilling and the Cincinnati May Festival as the mezzo soloist in Mozart’s Requiem conducted by James Conlon.